 Soloist with partnerships

 Depends on the project, I expand or reduce capacity.
-Sometimes that’s collaboration with a web designer or another CiviCRM partner specializing in custom development.
-So you’ll primarily be seeing a lot of my face but yes there are others behind the scenes.
+Sometimes that’s collaboration with a web designer, or other CiviCRM partners specializing in custom development.
+So you’ll primarily be seeing a lot of my face but you can know we’ll have the ight team for each project taken on.

-I have a 25 plus year SysAdmin that has access to all the servers my clients run on.
-And you’re never a vendor locked in; CiviCRM can be supported by many qualified professionals.
+I have a 25 plus year Systems Administrator that has access to all the servers my clients run on.
+You’re also never a vendor locked in; CiviCRM can be supported by many qualified professionals.

 Have more questions?
 You can contact me here.